naruaika/grapik-quran/README.md

 ## Contributing

 The easiest way for beginners is clone this repository to your local computer, then build and run it using [GNOME Builder](https://wiki.gnome.org/Apps/Builder).
 To enable GTK Inspector, run `gsettings set org.gtk.Settings.Debug enable-inspector-keybinding true` in the runtime terminal.
-If you are not a developer, you can still contribute by praying for me so that my age will be lengthened and my intentions will be straightened out in working on this project.
-La Hawla Wala Quwwata illa Billah.
+If you are not a developer, you can still contribute by praying for me so that my age will be lengthened and my intentions will be straightened out in working on this project. _La hawla wala quwwata illa billah._

 ## Useful Links